Data-Only-Greater/SNL-Delft3D-CEC-Verify/README.md

 ## Testing

-To run unit and type testing on the package, first install the required
+To run unit, type testing and doctests on the package, first install the required dependencies:
-dependencies:

 ```
 (_snld3d) > conda install -y mypy pytest pytest-mock